patchcervan/vultRmap/README.md

 colony and supplementary feeding sites locations.
 These can be used to test the functionality of the package.

-Finally, note that we started thinking of utilizaton distribution as being indicative of ‘risk’ and therefore you might find references to risk in some of the functions.
+Finally, note that we started thinking of utilization distribution as being indicative of ‘risk’ and therefore you might find references to risk in some of the functions.
 In most cases, when we say ‘risk’ we mean “utilization distribution”.